-A Certified Horsemanship Association (CHA) master-level instructor, Randi Gardner joined the Held Center staff in October.
+Randi Gardner joined the Held Center staff in October of 2011.
 Previously an instructor, stable manager, and team coach at YMCA Camp Letts Equestrian Center just outside of Washington, D.C., Gardner has a wealth of experience working with horses and riders in multiple disciplines, including hunt seat, western, eventing, dressage, and even polocrosse.
 Prior to her work at Camp Letts, she was the barn manager and head riding instructor at Reverie Acres Riding Academy, the first United States Pony Club-approved riding center in Maryland.
 Gardner was also the center administrator for the USPC program at Reverie Acres, as well as the leader for the stable’s 4-H club.

 Previously an instructor and coach at Lake Erie College in Painesville, Ohio, Danielle Menteer joined the staff of the Nancy G. Held Equestrian Center in July of 2007.
 She holds a B.S. degree in Equine Studies from Lake Erie and represented the Lake Erie Intercollegiate Horse Shows Association (IHSA) hunt seat team at the IHSA National Finals during her time as a student there.

 Since then, Menteer has worked in eastern Ohio as a professional trainer and stable manager, working with horses and riders in dressage, hunters, and jumpers.
 Her experience is extensive: she has successfully competed on the Florida winter circuit, shown hunters and jumpers in "A" rated shows, and earned her United States Dressage Federation (USDF) bronze and silver medals in recognized dressage competitions, competing through the FEI level.
-Currently, she is a participant in the USDF "L" education program with distinction and was accepted into the USEF "r" judge training program.
+Most recently, she graduated from the USDF "L" education program with distinction and was accepted into the USEF "r" judge training program.

 Menteer coached the Albion Intercollegiate Dressage Association (IDA) team to National Finals berths in 2008, 2009, 2010, and 2013 with top ten team finishes.
-Individuals from Menteer's team competed at IDA Nationas in 2011, 2012, 2013, and 2014 where she coached three reserve national champion individual riders to their titles.
+Individuals from Menteer's team competed at IDA Nationas each year from 2011 through 2015 where she coached three reserve national champion individual riders to their titles.
 She also serves as the director of the Held Equestrian Center.